Geonovum/ogc-api-features-guideline/Examples.md

 As output, the following link can be found at [/collections/collection level](https://geonovum.geosolutionsgroup.com/geoserver/inspire/ogc/features/v1/collections/Addresses?f=json).
 It can be used to download the first 50 records.
 `{"href":"https://geonovum.geosolutionsgroup.com/geoserver/inspire/ogc/features/v1/collections/Addresses/items?f=application%2Fgml%2Bxml%3Bversion%3D3.2","rel":"items","type":"application/gml+xml;version=3.2","title":"Addresses items as application/gml+xml;version=3.2"}`

-***RQ 9:Dutch API design rules***

-It complies with all the rules, except for rule https://publicatie.centrumvoorstandaarden.nl/api/adr/#api-48.
-This rule in the Dutch ADR prescribes that none of the API endpoints should have a trailing slash.
-On the other end, the OGC specification states that the landing page (i.e. "Home") should have a trailing slash.
-So the rules contradict.
-It is expected that in future, this ADR-rule will make an exception for the landingpage.

 ***RQ 10:describing encoding***